Silken Windhound Coat Colors

 Grizzle, eg

-Grizzle does not have one specific phenotype but rather, this allele modifies and restricts color and markings on other loci.
+The eg allele does not have one specific phenotype but rather, this allele modifies and restricts color and markings on other loci.
 Below are all known grizzle variants that exist in silken windhounds, their genotypes, and how to register them.
 Grizzle affects the K locus by lightening any eumelanin from either dominant black or brindle, and only minimally affecting the A locus markings.
 Without dominant black or brindle, grizzle affects the A locus by restricting the expression of the eumelanin markings from either shaded yellow, black and tan, or saddle markings.
 The eg allele is recessive to both Em and E, and therefore a dog cannot be both masked and express any of the grizzle variants.
+The word “Grizzle” is also used to describe eg’s modification of black and tan.
+When the allele was originally studied in Salukis and Afghan Hounds, it was thought that this was the only other alleles that eg affected.
+We now know otherwise.

 The list of grizzle colors are: Silver, Black and Silver, Silver Brindle, Gold Brindle, Grizzle, Grizzle Brindle, and Grizzle based creams/golds/reds.